 # Navigate to the project directory

 You can open the project on multiple devices simultaneously.
 Go ahead and try it on an iPhone and Android phone at the same time if you have both handy.

-- 🍎 On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal or in Expo Dev Tools.
+- 🍎 On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal.

-- 🤖 On your Android device, press "Scan QR Code" on the "Projects" tab of the Expo Go app and scan the QR code you see in the terminal or in Expo Dev Tools.
+- 🤖 On your Android device, press "Scan QR Code" on the "Projects" tab of the Expo Go app and scan the QR code you see in the terminal.

 First, make sure that you are on the same wifi network on your computer and your device.

 If it still doesn't work, it may be due to the router configuration — this is common for public networks.
-You can work around this by choosing the "Tunnel" connection type in Expo Dev Tools, then scanning the QR code again.
+You can work around this by choosing the "Tunnel" connection type when starting the development server, then scanning the QR code again.

 Using the "Tunnel" connection type will make app reloads considerably slower than on "LAN" or "Local", so it's best to avoid tunnel when possible.
 You may want to install a simulator/emulator to speed up development if "Tunnel" is required for accessing your machine from another device on your network.

 If you are using a simulator or emulator, you may find the following Expo CLI keyboard shortcuts to be useful: